ollex/canvastimeline/README.md

 + the events will be packed to some extend but never overlap, so the cell heights keep at a minimum but events are always visible
 + changing a month empties the events which are at the moment internally attached to resources
 + I will change the way the events are internally organized to be in batches of cell height for faster indexing in the future
++ a click handler is attached to the event layer canvas and finds the event clicked (or no event when the click was not where an event is)
 ![alt text](./src/images/screenshot.png)